ovh/docs/pages/platform/metrics/metrics_order/guide.fr-fr.md

 #### Step 2.
 Go to Metrics's manager

-Once the chosen plan has been purchased, go to the `Cloud` section of your control panel.
-Select the `Metrics` menu from the left side of the control panel.
+Once the chosen plan has been purchased, go to the `Server`{.action} section of your control panel.
+Select the `Metrics`{.action} menu from the left side of the control panel.

 ![menu](images/metrics_manager.png){.thumbnail}